📊 Quality of Service - CCNA Practice Questions

 CCNA QoS Exam Tips

 Quality of Service questions in CCNA are typically scenario-based.
-Focus on service-level decision making aligned to official exam objectives.
+Focus on network fundamentals, IP connectivity, security basics, and automation concepts.
 Priority concepts: qos, dscp, cos, marking, queuing, policing.

 What CCNA Expects